lanl/circle/README.md

 Circle is provided under a BSD-ish license with a "modifications must be indicated" clause.
 See [the LICENSE file](http://github.com/losalamos/circle/blob/master/LICENSE.md) for the full text.

-Circle is part of the _LANL Go Suite_, LA-CC-11-056.
+Circle is part of the [LANL Go Suite](http://www.lanl.gov/projects/feynman-center/technologies/software/lanl%20go%20suite.php), LA-CC-11-056.

 Author
 ------